 5. Do not talk about being home alone on social media-that also includes parents sharing that the kids are home alone.
 Remind kids to never share information about their location, including school name, when using chat rooms or posting on social networks.

-6. Teach children not to say you aren’t at home when asked on the phone.
-Instead have them reply “He or she is busy right now.
+6. Teach children not to say they aren’t at home when asked on the phone.
+Instead, have them reply “He or she is busy right now.
 Can I please take a message?”

 8. Remember to schedule service appointments such as cable or pest control only when an adult is home.